 สนุก or "SANUK" is the Thai word for "to have fun".
 Thai people love to have fun together and speak togother in a funny way ("TALOK" - ตลก).

-Thai funny shows don't include a single humorist but always a group
+Thai funny shows usually don't include a single humorist but often a group

 |